svthalia/concrexit/README.md

 #### Authentication

-`v2` uses OAuth2 authentication, which is the new standard for authentication.
+The API uses OAuth2 authentication, which is the new standard for authentication.
 The OAuth2 authentication is implemented using the `django-oauth-toolkit` package.

 #### Throttling